General Landscape Uses:

-Miami-Dade County north to Martin and Charlotte counties; Greater Antilles, Mexico, Central America, South America and the Old World.
-Somewhat rare and scattered in South Florida.
-In Miami-Dade County, it is know only from Long Pine Key in Everglades National Park northeast along the Miami Rock Ridge to the Richmond Pine Rocklands; in Broward County, it was perhaps never present or is extirpated; in Palm Beach and Martin counties it is know from the Pal-Mar area in the interior; also in Martin it is known from the Hobe Sound area; it is more common in the Big Cypress National Preserve in Collier County and then on the barrier islands of Lee County; it was collected once in the Charlotte Harbor area bewteen 1938 and 1953 by John L. Blodgett.
-For a digitized image of Elbert Little's Florida range map of D. viscosa in the broad sense, visit the Exploring Florida website.
-Populations in the Florida Keys are D. elaeagnoides, those along the east coast are mostly D. viscosa var. viscosa, while the most widespread taxon is D. viscosa var. angustifolia, which is found near the coast in Martin County, in the interior, and along the southwestern coast.
+Miami-Dade County and the Monroe County mainland north to St. Johns, Highlands, and at least Sarasota counties; Greater Antilles, Mexico, Central America, South America, and the Old World.
+Somewhat rare and scattered in Florida.
+In Miami-Dade County, it is know from Long Pine Key in Everglades National Park northeast along the Miami Rock Ridge to the Richmond Pine Rocklands.
+In Broward County, it was perhaps never present or is extirpated, while in Palm Beach and Martin counties it is know from the Pal-Mar area in the interior.
+Along the east coast it is known from a few scattered locations from the Hobe Sound area in Martin County northward to Anastasia Island in St. Johns County.
+It is more common in Big Cypress National Preserve in Collier County and then on the barrier islands of Lee County northward.
+For a digitized image of Elbert Little's Florida range map of D. viscosa in the broad sense, visit the Exploring Florida

 Pinelands and coastal uplands.

 Moist, well-drained to periodically inundated freshwater soils.

 Salt Water Tolerance:

 Low; does not tolerate flooding by salt or brackish water.

 Moderate; grows near salt water, but is protected from direct salt spray by other vegetation.